Horat1us/flexible-storage/README.md

 # Local Cache
 Module for front-end cache storage using LocalStorage (or any [another Storage](https://developer.mozilla.org/ru/docs/Web/API/Storage)).
+Main features:
+- allows choose between localStorage and sessionStorage
+- define expiration date (using Moment or native Date instance)
+- define storage key prefix or filter
-It allows store any value as JSON in storage and set expire date for cache key.
+- store any object as JSON

 ## Installation
 Using NPM: